egd3025/TouchDesigner-Flowers/README.md

 ## Flower Display Issues NOTE:
-Images of each flower might have to be relinked due to unique download placements onto each personal computer
+Images of each flower might have to be relinked due to unique download placements onto each personal computer A high functioning computer is required to run the project, along wiith a kinect and its respective plug in